birupakhya/timeseriesanalysis/README.md

-# timeseriesanalysis
-A complete beginner's guide to time series analysis using R and Python
+# A Beginner's guide to Time Series Analysis
+#### This repository is a work in progress ###

+Topics:
+- Introduction
+  - What is a time series?
+  - Attributes to look out for